OH: 8 1/8"; D(body): 3 5/8"; D(base): 3 1/8"

 Acquired by CWF in 1954.

-Mark(s):Marked in relief 1) Sponsor's mark "PC" in block letters with a shell above and a mullet below within a conforming reserve, 2) leopard's head crowned, 3) lion passant, and 4) date letter on underside of base.
+Mark(s):Marked in relief 1) Sponsor's mark "PC" in block letters with a shell above and a mullet below within a conforming reserve, 2) leopard's head crowned, 3) lion passant, and 4) date letter (lower-case, script "a") on underside of base.
 Lion passant on bezel of cover.

 Inscription(s):Owner's crest of a demi-griffin rampant couped upholding a helmet in its forepaws on a wreath bar engraved on face of body below rim.